-C6.7 Development Standards for Local Heritage Precincts and Local Historic Landscape Precincts
+Development Standards for Local Heritage Precincts and Local Historic C6.7 Landscape Precincts

-C6.7.1 Demolition within a local heritage precinct
+C6.7.1 Demolition within a local heritage precinct 00.7.1 Donnondon aiooui nonago p1001101

 Objective: That demolition within a local heritage precinct does not have an unacceptable impact on the local historic heritage significance of the precinct.
-Acceptable Solutions Per formance Criteria A1 P1 Within a local heritage precinct, demolition of a building, works or fabric, including trees, fences, walls and outbuildings must: (a) not be on a local heritage place; (b) not be visible from any road or public open space; and buil and imp loca Loc hin a local heritage precinct, demolition of a ding, works or fabric, including trees, fences, walls a outbuildings, must not cause an unacceptable fact on the local historic heritage significance of the fall heritage precinct as identified in the relevant fall Provisions Schedule, having regard to: a value or characteristic specifically (a) the physical condition of the building, works, structure or trees; part of a precinct listed in the relevant Local Provisions Schedule. (b) the extent and rate of deterioration of the building, works, structure or trees; (c) the safety of the building, works, structure or trees; (d) the streetscape in which the building, works, structure or trees is located; (e) the special or unique contribution that the building, works, structure or trees makes to the streetscape or townscape values of the local heritage precinct identified in the relevant Local Provisions Schedule; (f) any options to reduce or mitigate deterioration; (g) whether demolition is a reasonable option to secure the long-term future of a building. works or structure; and (h) any economic considerations.
+Acceptable Solutions Performance Criteria A1 Within a local he building, works of walls and outbuil (a) not be on a (b) not be visib space; and (c) not involve specifically eritage precinct, demolition of a or fabric, including trees, fences, P1 Within a local heritage precinct, demolition of a building, works or fabric, including trees, fences, walls and outbuildings, must not cause an unacceptable impact on the local historic heritage significance of the local heritage precinct as identified in the relevant Local Provisions Schedule, having regard to: (a) the physical condition of the building, works, structure or trees; (b) the extent and rate of deterioration of the building, works, structure or trees; (c) the safety of the building, works, structure or trees; (d) the streetscape in which the building, works, structure or trees is located; (e) the special or unique contribution that the building, works, structure or trees makes to the streetscape or townscape values of the local heritage precinct identified in the relevant Local Provisions Schedule; (f) any options to reduce or mitigate deterioration; (g) whether demolition is a reasonable option to secure the long-term future of a building. works or structure; and